San Nicolas Island: Munitions testing

 San Nicolas Island currently serves as a detachment of Naval Base Ventura County.
 In addition to the Port Hueneme and Point Mugu, San Nicolas Island is military-owned and -operated.

 The island belongs to the U.S. Navy and is part of the Naval Air Center's Sea Test Range associated with the Naval Air Warfare Center, Weapons Division at Point Mugu.
 The island has a 10000 ft runway, communications and missile tracking equipment, and missile and target launch areas.
 There are also mock cities used for urban warfare training.

 Geography

 The highest point is Jackson Hill, with an elevation of 907 ft above sea level.
+San Nicolas Island is an uplifted anticline composed primarily of Eocene sandstone and shale.
+It was formed by faulting, marine erosion, and the Pleistocene sea-level changes that created multiple marine terraces.
+Longshore currents have shaped the island’s coastline, resulting in a shifting sand spit at the southwest end.
+The island is bordered by a broad northern shelf and a narrower southern shelf.

 Geology

 Composed primarily of Eocene sandstone and shale, much of the island also has marine terrace deposits of Pleistocene age, indicating that it was probably completely submerged at that time.
 The entire western part of the island is covered with reddish-brown eolian dune deposits laid down during the early Holocene.
 In some places these deposits are more than 10 m deep.
 Small quantities of volcanic rocks (primarily andesite) exist on the southeast end of the island.

 Stone available to natives for tool making on San Nicolas Island was largely limited to metavolcanic (including porphyritic metavolcanic) and metasedimentary (mainly quartzite) rock.
 The metavolcanics are found in the form of cobbles within conglomerates and cobble-bearing mudstones.
 This material is dense and not easily workable.